chrisbarrett/sclang-extensions/readme.md

 # sclang-extensions

-A collection of minor modes that improve you SuperCollider experience within Emacs.
+A collection of minor modes that improve your SuperCollider experience within Emacs.
 Includes improvements to auto-completion and documentation tooltips (ala Eldoc).